-The last piece we had was one-on-one discussions where we had some time blocked off each week so we could just talk to each other…. it’s a stand in for the water cooler.
-It’s an opportunity to have a very unstructured time to discuss what’s on your mind.
+The last piece we had was one-on-one discussions where we had some time blocked off each week so we could just talk to each other…. it’s a stand-in for the water cooler.
+It’s an opportunity to have very unstructured time to discuss what’s on your mind.
 Again, when your entire team is remote, you have to be deliberate about these things.

 The only thing I couldn’t find a replacement for was Happy Hour… and the team building that happens with everybody just hanging out over a big pile of nachos.
 How do you do that when everybody is remote?
 I’m still working that one.

 Because nobody got fired for saying no to remotes.
 It’s easy to say no because there’s no risk.
 But I would challenge anybody who has a knee-jerk ‘no’ reaction to remote working, to really dig into why they’re saying no. And they can still say no, but they should do their homework.
 If your first reaction is to say no without really thinking about it, there’s a good chance there’s something wrong with your organization.

 If you create a culture that’s exciting to be in, and you’re working on stuff that’s worth working on, people get excited about it and want to be working.
 They don’t have to be in the same room with you for that to be the case.

 For businesses who are just starting out, try going a week and experiment with what works… tweak the knobs.
 I would suggest that for anything new that you’re trying, whether that’s a business process, remotes, a new product, whatever.
 You want to give yourself an opportunity to try things in little chunks so that there’s limited risk and an opportunity to change things quickly if they don’t work.